Fagradalsfjall – The spectacular Iceland volcano

 A perfect eruption

 Then the volcano decided to erupt in the most convenient location: inside the isolated bathtub-shaped valley of Geldingadalur.
-It’s on an uninhabited mountain plateau surrounded by several peaks and dotted with more bowls and valleys.
-Even though it’s in the area between Reykjavík and Keflavík international airport, there was no direct threat to infrastructure or towns.
-It would take quite some time before all those tubs are filled with lava.
+Even though it’s in the area between Reykjavík and Keflavík international airport, there was no direct threat to surrounding towns or infrastructure.
+The volcano is on an uninhabited plateau surrounded by mountain peaks and dotted with several more bowls and valleys.
+It takes quite some time before all those bowls are filled with lava.
 If they run over, the lava would most likely flow towards the ocean to the south.

 Previous predictions were more worrysome.
 After Þorbjörn settled down, Mount Keilir was the next likely candidate for an eruption.
 Lava was expected to flow over the main airport road, into the Blue Lagoon, or towards Grindavík.